stajc06/Project2/response.md

 -We combined the ClanMeleeConstants and ClanMelee because ClanMeleeConstants was only being used in ClanMember.
 So we took the instance variables from ClanMeleeConstants and put them into ClanMelee.
 And integrated ClanMember to use ClanMelee instead of ClanMeleeConstants.
-Now there is one less uncessary class.
+Now there is one less unnecessary class.

+-We changed the name of the ClansWins class to TotalWinsOfClans to make the code easier to read and understand.
+Although this does not have to do with refactoring, it makes the code a lot more understandable and avoids the confusion when talking about ClanWins and ClansWins.